ansible/ansible/rst/gettingstarted.rst

     $ git clone git://github.com/ansible/ansible.git
     $ cd ./ansible
     $ make rpm
-    $ sudo rpm -Uvh ~/rpmbuild/RPMS/noarch/ansible-1.0-1.noarch.rpm
+    $ sudo rpm -Uvh ~/rpmbuild/RPMS/noarch/ansible-*.noarch.rpm

+If you are tracking the upstream source (i.e. git), the RPM revision may not be bumped with every source code change.
+To get around this, you can use rpm `-Uvh` with `--force` when RPM tells you the package is still at the same version.

 Your first commands
 ```````````````````

-Edit /etc/ansible/hosts and put one or more remote systems in it, for
+Edit (or create) /etc/ansible/hosts and put one or more remote systems in it, for
 which you have your SSH key in ``authorized_keys``::

     192.168.1.50